Elrinth/UperGrafX-Companion/README.md

 Functions / Features of UperGrafX Companion:

 - Allows you to fix your library of .pce-files to work with the UperGrafX.
 - Will notify you which of your .pce-files the UperGrafX won't work with (files larger than 512KiB won't work because of ram restrictions in the hardware design).
+- Trim header of pce files to work with UperGrafX
+- Convert region from J -> U or U -> J to work with your system.

 - Allows you to convert .ccd-cdimages to .cdm-cdimages which work with UperGrafX.